Harvey Barnes: Youth career

-Barnes is a product of the Leicester City academy, which he joined on 8 June 2007 at the age of nine.
-He signed his first professional contract with the club on 25 June 2016 and on 7 December 2016 made his debut for the first team as a second-half substitute in a 5–0 UEFA Champions League defeat to Porto.
+Barnes is a product of the Leicester Academy, which he joined on 8 June 2007 at the age of nine.
+He signed his first professional contract with the club on 25 June 2016 and on 7 December made his debut for the first team as a second-half substitute in a 5–0 defeat away to Porto in the UEFA Champions League.
 During the first half of the 2016–17 Premier League 2 season for Leicester City U23, Barnes scored five goals and provided assists for five others.

 Loan to Milton Keynes Dons

 On 20 January 2017, Barnes joined League One club Milton Keynes Dons on loan for the remainder of the 2016–17 season.
 A day later, Barnes scored on his home debut as a 76th-minute substitute for Chuks Aneke in a 5–3 win over Northampton Town.
 Barnes followed his debut goal with another goal a week later, on 28 January, scoring in a 4–0 away win over rivals Peterborough United.

-On 2 May 2017, after impressing with 6 goals in 21 appearances for the club, he was awarded Milton Keynes Dons' Young Player of the Year 2016–17 award.
+On 2 May 2017, after impressing with six goals in 21 appearances for the club, he was awarded Milton Keynes Dons' Young Player of the Year 2016–17 award.

 On 21 July 2017, Barnes signed a new four-year contract, keeping him at Leicester until June 2021.

 Loan to Barnsley and recall

 On 11 August 2017, Barnes joined Championship club Barnsley on a season-long loan.
 The following day, he made his debut for the club as an 80th-minute substitute in a 1–2 home defeat to Ipswich Town.
 He scored his first goal for Barnsley against Sunderland on 26 August 2017.

 On 1 January 2018, Barnes was recalled from his loan spell at Barnsley and returned to Leicester City.

-He made his Premier League debut on 19 April 2018, as a 91st minute substitute in a 0–0 draw against Southampton.
+He made his Premier League debut on 19 April 2018, as a 91st-minute substitute in a 0–0 draw against Southampton.

 Loan to West Bromwich Albion

 In July 2018, after originally agreeing a deal to join Leeds United on loan, Barnes changed his mind at the last moment and on 24 July 2018, Barnes signed a new four-year contract with Leicester and joined newly relegated Championship club West Bromwich Albion on a season long loan.
 He scored a spectacular goal on his league debut during a 2–1 home defeat against Bolton Wanderers on 4 August 2018.

+During his spell at Albion, Barnes scored nine goals and made seven assists in 26 Championship matches.